 I first met Marcy Dermansky, author of the recently released at a press conference for Gus Van Sant’s Mil.

 As to characterization, Michael Atkinson knows his Dos Passos fairly well, but his Hem is barely passable.

 Because the playwright has been stuck on a loop for the past decade without challenging himself, how can he possibly challenge his audience?

-Milo Burke’s America isn’t in the throes of environmental or theocratic chaos, just a long, slow slide into mediocrity, one marked by creative impotence, sexual frustration, and professional malaise
+Milo Burke’s America isn’t in the throes of environmental or theocratic chaos, just a long, slow slide into mediocrity.

 While I’d love to hold out that hope, Firefly: Still Flying doesn’t really do anything to assure me that the publication is anything more than an oddly timed fan tease.

 Jarman’s response to a restrictive culture that denies gay sexuality is, in his films and his writings, to be open, to be honest and forthright and at times outright confrontational.

 McDonagh goes to town pointing out the many ways that one can appreciate and even find meaning in Argento’s fragmented images.

 Roth makes clear the ways in which this predominant conception of female non-sexuality and general passivity is shown to have enormously devastating effects.

 Given this background and now-familiar mold for thinking about film, it’s nice to see a famed novelist speak so highly of movies.